Confessions Part II: Music video

 The music video of "Confessions Part II" was co-directed by Usher and music video director Chris Robinson, who also directed the video for the album's fourth single, "My Boo".
 "Confessions (Interlude)" serves as the opening of the video.
 Set in a studio, Usher receives a phone message and finds out that he impregnated his mistress.
 After he speaks the spoken section of the interlude and gets in a car, "Confessions Part II" proceeds.
 Usher is set in a dark lit room, with only one chair.
 He occasionally shows a large ring on his ring finger.
 In the middle of the video, he lies on a piano and in his imagination, his woman and mistress are beside him.
 The next scene shows Usher in a brown car singing, goes out and kneels before his woman to confess.
 She refuses to listen and slaps Usher, then walks away.
 This led to Usher being sad and angry for losing his woman and becoming shirtless.
 Alone, Usher stands in front of a wide mirror, which breaks into pieces accompanied by a roaring sound, ending the same way "Confessions Part II" started, with him sitting on a chair.

+The music video features actresses Angell Conwell and Robinne Lee as Usher's two love interests, as mentioned in the song.

 The music video successfully charted on video programs.
 It debuted on MTV's Total Request Live on June 28, 2004, the same entry as "Burn".
 The music video reached number one on the countdown, and retired on September 15, 2004, at number seven.
 Like "Yeah!", "Confessions Part II" video remained on TRL for 50 days.

 Remixes and parodies

 The official remix of "Confessions Part II" was included on the re-release of Confessions, and features additional verses by Usher, Shyne (rapped his verse on the phone while in prison), Kanye West, Twista and Jermaine Dupri.
-The song is also parodied by "Weird Al" Yankovic on his album Straight Outta Lynwood (2006) as "Confessions Part III".
+The song is also parodied by "Weird Al" Yankovic on his album Straight Outta Lynwood (2006) as "Confessions Part III", and features the singer confessing more minor or ridiculous actions, such as borrowing his partner's nose-hair trimmer or returning a gift from her for store credit.